Application and Selection

 The primary criterion used in selection is academic ability, but other factors will also be considered including your motivation and commitment to complete the course as illustrated by your personal statement.
 Before applying, we advise that you thoroughly check the entry requirements of the course, paying particular attention to individual pathway requirements.

-Offers to school-leavers are usually made without an interview, but all successful candidates will be invited to the Offer Holder Event.
+Offers to school-leavers are usually made without an interview, but the admissions team often interview students who have been out of a full-time study environment for more than 18 months.
+Following your interview we will decide whether to make an offer, All successful candidates will be invited to the Offer Holder Event.
 The aim of the visit is for you to ensure that you will be entering an institution that meets your needs and aspirations.

-What makes you stand out on your UCAS form?
+What makes you stand out on your application form?

 Things that make you stand out on your UCAS form: